 The temple complex was under constant construction for over 500 years, as it was common for pharaohs to erect statues, temples, and monuments there as a way to symbolize their legacy.
 For this reason, it is an invaluable historical landmark that has helped scholars to better understand the evolution of ancient Egypt during the Middle Kingdom and Early Christian ages.

-The longer standing obelisk is located right next to another one that was erected by Thutmose I (Hatsheput’s father).
+The longer standing obelisk is located right next to another one that was erected by Thutmose I (Hatshepsut’s father).
 You can see the two standing side by side in the picture above.
-The one on the right that is more visible is Hatsheput’s.
+The one on the right that is more visible is Hatshepsut’s.
 It is the tallest standing obelisk in Egypt!

-In the picture of Hatsheput’s obelisk below, zoom in on the bottom of the obelisk to see Hatsheput’s cartouche (hieroglyphic that represents her name).
+In the picture of Hatshepsut’s obelisk below, zoom in on the bottom of the obelisk to see Hatshepsut’s cartouche (hieroglyphic that represents her name).
 It is the ovular shaped hieroglyphic with smaller symbols inside.

 Did you know that there is also an Egyptian obelisk in the heart of Paris?
 You can see it in our Self Guided Walking Tour of Paris Along the Seine.